Skip to page content

 Can any of your prerequisites or program classes be substituted with other classes or work experience?

 - If you have taken classes that you think could be substituted for HIM program classes contact the admissions advisor at firstname.lastname@example.org.
 Most writing, math and other general education classes can be transferred from any regionally accredited college.
+Health Information Management program specific classes will be evaluated on a case by case basis.

 Is there any way to graduate from your program faster if I’ve been working in the field?